michael2012z/BitBible/markdown/Etheridge/files/Jas.md

 13. For judgment is to be without mercy, upon him who hath not done mercy.
 Be you exalted by mercy over judgment.

-14. WHAT is the use,Henyono, utilitas. my brethren, if a man say, I have faith, and works he hath not?
-How can his faith save him?
+14. WHAT is the use,

 15. And, if a brother or sister be naked, and wanting the food of to-day,